KappaFace: Adaptive Additive Angular Margin Loss for Deep Face Recognition: Proposed method

-It is important to emphasize that collecting the feature vectors by the end of each training epoch becomes extremely time-consuming as the size of the training data increases.
-However, considering that the model is updated every mini-batch, direct use of intermediate feature vectors $z_i$ will broadly scatter samples, belonging to the same class, on the hypersphere, distorting its true concentration.
-In order to efficiently estimate the mean direction vectors $\epsilon$ and concentrations $\kappa_c$, we introduce \textbf{a memory buffer} that is randomly initialized with the size of $\vert\mathcal{D}\vert \times d$, where$\vert\mathcal{D}\vert $ denotes the training set's cardinality.
-Thus, we employ the Exponential Moving Average (EMA) \citep{li2019gradient} to update feature vectors within the memory.
-Specifically, let $\bar{z}^{t}_{i}$ be the average of the feature vector $z_i$ for the \emph{i}-th sample of the \emph{t}-th epoch, hence we update the memory for the epoch \emph{t+1} as follows:
+It is important to emphasize that collecting the representation vectors by the end of each training epoch becomes extremely time-consuming, as the size of the training data increases.
+Furthermore, considering that the model is updated every mini-batch, direct use of intermediate feature vectors $z_i$ will broadly scatter samples belonging to the same class on the hypersphere, distorting its true concentration.
+In order to efficiently estimate the mean direction vectors $\epsilon$ and concentrations $\kappa_c$, we introduce two following approaches: